 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses: Measurement of Credit Losses on Financial Instruments.
-This ASU requires measurement and recognition of expected credit losses for financial assets.
-This guidance will become effective for the Company beginning January 1, 2020 with early adoption permitted.
-The Company is currently evaluating the potential effect of this standard on its financial statements.
+This ASU requires entities to estimate an expected lifetime credit loss on financial assets ranging from short-term trade accounts receivable to long-term financings and report credit losses using an expected losses model rather than the incurred losses model that was previously used, and establishes additional disclosures related to credit risks.
+This guidance became effective for the Company beginning January 1, 2020.
+Based on the composition of its trade receivables, investment portfolio and other financial assets, current economic conditions and historical credit loss activity, the adoption of this standard did not have a material impact on the Company's condensed consolidated financial statements and related disclosures.

 In November 2018, the FASB issued ASU No. 2018-18, Collaborative Arrangements (Topic 808).
 Under this ASU, transactions in collaborative arrangements are to be accounted for under ASC 606 if the counterparty is a customer for a good or service (or bundle of goods and services) that is a distinct unit of account.
 Also, entities are precluded from presenting consideration from transactions with a counterparty that is not a customer together with revenue recognized from ASC 606.
 This ASU is effective for all interim and annual reporting periods beginning on or after December 15, 2019, with early adoption permitted.
-The Company is currently evaluating the potential effect of this standard on its financial statements.
+The Company adopted this ASU in 2019 with no cumulative-effect adjustments or retrospective impact.